pavelkouril/ld37/README.md

 The code is licensed under MIT license.
 However, our own assets are distributed under CC BY-SA 4.0.

-The asset we did not create (audio track for ambient sound) is distributed under its original license.
+The asset we did not create (audio track for ambient sound) is distributed under its original license (CC-0, Public Domain).

 ### MIT